google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

     </body>

-OK, all that is well and good.
+All that is well and good.
 Then what the heck is _shadow DOM_?

 #### DOM...in the shadows {#sddom}